Almarch/tamaR/README.md

 <img src="https://docs.posit.co/images/product-icons/posit-icon-fullcolor.png" width="80px" align="right"/>

-A demo version is kindly hosted on POSIT Cloud and available [at this address](https://almarch.shinyapps.io/tamaR).
+A demo version is kindly hosted on [Posit Cloud](https://posit.co) and available [at this address](https://almarch.shinyapps.io/tamaR).
 The demo version is slighlty different from the main one:

 <table>
     <tr>